What is a Textile, Apparel, or Furnishings Worker?

-Job Description: All textile, apparel, and furnishings workers not listed separately.
+Job Description & Duties All textile, apparel, and furnishings workers not listed separately.

-Is There Job Demand for Textile, Apparel, and Furnishings Workers?
+Job Outlook for Textile, Apparel, and Furnishings Workers

 There were about 16,300 jobs for Textile, Apparel, or Furnishings Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Textile, Apparel, or Furnishings Worker.
 Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.